How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 2- Emotionally Intelligent

-To inspire with consistency, a leader must be aware of his emotions and be empathic (aware of the feelings of others).
+To inspire consistency, a leader must be aware of their own emotions and be empathetic (aware of the feelings of others).

 Only through empathy can a leader connect with the hearts of their team and inspire them to realize their greatness.